Supportive Measures for Students Experiencing Sexual Harassment and Harm

 Supporting safety (sometimes called a safety plan):

-• Changing class schedules so you can avoid the person who caused harm (the accused student’s schedule can be changed so that the reporting student’s schedule remains the same)
+• Changing class schedules so you can avoid the person who caused harm.
+Their schedule can be changed so that the reporting student’s schedule remains the same.

 • No-contact orders between you and the other student